The Shining One

 - Makhleb: Trains Invocations by letting you fire magical bolts and summon demons, and heals you on kills.
 Makhleb's summons are manageable, especially considering you'll now be following a god who specializes in dispatching demons, but be mindful of the occasional Greater Destruction, which will include an unavoidable Lehudib's Crystal Spear.

 - Trog: Doesn't train Invocations, but is the early-game god for melee characters, letting you go berserk and summon similarly irate monsters.
-He'll also gift you weapons.
-Wrath is manageable.
+You can also keep Trog's weapon gifts.
+Trog's wrath is among the most deadly wrath effects, but can be survived with good physical strength or methods of quickly escaping berserked summons.

 You should train Invocations to 8-10 in the last levels before you visit the Crypt (if your skill isn't already that high), then switch to the Shining One and go to maximum piety in the Crypt.
 Once you can summon divine warriors to your aid you should be set for the rest of the game; just keep an eye out for good weapons to bless (see below).